allwynfernandes/avahq/v2/architecture.md

 https://api.telegram.org/bot1730449786:AAEOwWFBxxy7YqLpOc6mFsSHLfNhc-CFQCU/getUpdates?offset=0

 # Flow
+## Concepts
+- Each message has a tag.
+A tag could be a `hook` or an `intent`.
+If its a hook, its extracted and the message stored in the db.
+If its an intent.
+It needs to be acted upon.

 ## Storage
 - User sends a message to Ava bot on telegram. `ava remind me to call joshua on tuesday`
 - The message is read by the bot, sent through the `which command` test to route the message to the right command channel.